golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-reputation.md

 ## Introduction

 Discover how the Reputation System can optimize your applications on the Golem Network by filtering providers.
-This tutorial outlines the transition from testnet to mainnet, where the selection of providers are important to increase the probability of a successful run.
+This tutorial outlines the transition from testnet to mainnet, where the selection of providers is important to increase the probability of a successful run.

 ## Understanding the Reputation System